bmihaljevic/bnclassify/cran-comments.md

 * win-builder, R-devel

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTES.

-There was 1 NOTE:

-* checking package dependencies ...
-NOTE
-  No repository set, so cyclic dependency check skipped

-  	This only occurs on win-builder, not locally.
-I believe it is due to a global option not being set on win-builder.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.